 or the Pacific or Western Fairy Slipper

 Calypso bulbosa var occidentalis is also known as the Pacific or Western fairy slipper, Venus slipper or hidder-of -the-north.
-In Washington State this orchid can be found in the Mount Rainier National Park, Little Pend Oreille National Wildlife Refuge and the Olympic National Park.
+In Washington State this orchid can be found in the Mount Rainier National Park and the Olympic National Park.
 The distribution is Alaska to California and east to Idaho.

 The Calypso orchid favors a shady location underneath evergreens that are moist with a organic-rich soil.
 This orchid blooms from spring to midsummer and emerges from a small tuber.
 The calypso orchid has a single flower atop a bare stem.
 This tiny flower is only an inch across and packs a punch with its brilliant magenta color, boldly patterned lip and vanilla scent.
 The leaves are oval and ribbed.
 This orchid attracts insects with the tufts of white hairs on its lip.
 This orchid is also frost tolerant.

 Though not endangered, they require special conditions of shade, moisture and soil that cannot be duplicated outside of old-growth forest.
 The single leaf has a very limited ability to photosynthesize and so cannot provide all the nutrients the plant needs.
 This orchid, along with many others in the Pacific Northwest, grows in partnership with a fungus in the soil that shares nutrients taken from the roots of trees.
 So in a way, the orchid is using the needles of evergreen trees in the forest to provide the nourishment it needs through a fungus.
 For this reason, they won't grow if dug up and taken home.

 The Calypso orchid is being rapidly exterminated in populated areas due to trampling and picking.
 The corms are attached by means of delicate roots.
 These roots can be broken by even the lightest tug of the stem.
 Hence, when the flower is picked the plant usually dies.